2020–21 Ukrainian Second League

-The 2020–21 Ukrainian Second League is the 30th since its establishment.
+The 2020–21 Ukrainian Second League was the 30th since its establishment.
 The football competitions in the Second League kicked off on 6 September 2020, about half a month after promotion/relegation playoffs.
 The planned 12th week of the season that accomplished the first half took place on 21 November 2020, yet the extra week was provided for few games that were forced to be rescheduled before teams retired for the winter intermission.
 The second half is scheduled to restart on 19 March 2021.

 Summary

-In this season, the bottom two teams of the First League will be relegated to the Second League.
-The top two teams from each group of the Second League will gain promotion to the First League for the next season.
+In this season, the bottom two teams of the First League were relegated to the Second League.
+The top two teams from each group of the Second League gained promotion to the First League for the next season.

 Teams

 Promoted teams

 Seven teams have been promoted from the 2019–20 Ukrainian Football Amateur League: